I have been thinking a lot lately about how not to be a zombie.

 That is one of the major reasons why, I believe, zombie movies are so popular and so terrifying.
 They tell us what we already know and fear.
 We, too, could become a zombie.

 The fact that zombies are on the extreme bad end of the spectrum of humanity raises another question.
 What is the extreme good end of the spectrum of humanity?
 If zombies are the Undead, perhaps we could call it the extreme good end of the spectrum the Super-Alive.
 And it is interesting to think about what kinds of characteristics the Super-Alive might possess.

 At a minimum, it seems that the Super-Alive would possess the opposite character traits of the Undead.

-So, for example, if the Undead consume mindlessly, then it seems that the Super-Alive would consume with presence, attention, and care when they choose to consume.
+So, for example, if the Undead consume mindlessly, then it seems that the Super-Alive would consume with presence, attention, and care.

 If the Undead have no choice but to consume, the Super-Alive are conscious of a choice.
 They realize that there is a time to consume and a time not to consume.
 And they can act on this knowledge.

-If the Undead have no ability to act in productive, creative ways, the primary mode of the Super-Alive is to act in these ways in order to bring more beauty and goodness into the world (instead of acting in a way that brings more chaos and destruction).
+If the Undead have no ability to act in productive, creative ways, the primary mode of the Super- Alive is to act in these ways.
+They do this in order to bring more beauty and goodness into the world.
+And the Super-Alive act in this way instead of acting in a way that brings more chaos and destruction.

-If the Undead have no conception of a different way of life and are passive participants in their reality, the Super-Alive realize that they contribute, at least in part, to the construction of their world.
+If the Undead have no conception of a different way of life and are passive participants in their reality, the Super-Alive realize that they contribute to the construction of their world.
 They take an active, thoughtful role in this process.